RetroDECK/ES-DE/FAQ.md

 ## What systems/platforms and emulators are supported by ES-DE?

-See the _Supported game systems_ section of the [User guide](USERGUIDE.md#supported-game-systems) where there's a table listing all supported systems/platforms and emulators.
+See the _Supported game systems_ section at the bottom of the [User guide](USERGUIDE.md#supported-game-systems) where there's a table listing all supported systems/platforms and emulators.

 ## I don't like the default emulator for a certain system, how can I choose an alternative?